mik90/twitter-analyzer/README.md

 ## How-to
 - Analyze a twitter handle with `cargo run --release -- -a @twitter`
-- Analyze accounts from conf/accounts.json with just `cargo run`
+- Analyze accounts from `conf/accounts.json` with just `cargo run --release`

 ### What it does